 list of the best

-Colorful umbrellas dot the beach, and children splash through the tropical waves.
-It’s all well and good if you’re traveling to join the yearly 2.2 million Maui visitors.
-But, if you’re in need of some serious space and deep relaxation away from the masses, we’ve got you covered with this comprehensive list of the best secret spots on Maui.
-Enjoy…
+Colorful umbrellas dot the beaches and children splash through the tropical waves.
+It’s all well and good if you’re traveling to join the yearly 2.2 million Maui visitors but if you’re in need of some serious space and deep relaxation away from the masses, we’ve got you covered with this comprehensive list of the best secret spots on Maui.
+Enjoy!

-Lavender is a natural health superstar and is a perfect partner for a peaceful trip.
+Lavender is a natural health superstar and is the perfect partner on a peaceful trip.
 In fact, in ancient times, they used to use it to tame lions and tigers!
-If you feel like you are needing a heavy dose of calming love, this place is for you!
+If you feel like you need a heavy dose of calming love, this place is for you!
 This Kula agricultural organization is here to nurture our island as well as your anxiety.

-You’ve come all this way to Maui, and it’s no surprise that you want to find a piece of sandy paradise to call your own.
-In fact, on Maui, you actually don’t need to battle the mobs to make this dream come true!
+You’ve come all this way to Maui so it’s no surprise that you want to find a piece of sandy paradise to call your own.
+In fact, while you’re on Maui you actually don’t need to battle the mobs to make this dream come true!
 Oneloa Beach is one of Maui’s most remote and in-the-know beaches on the island.

 It’s just you and the deep blue, gently bobbing above Maui’s vibrant coral reef and sea life.
-Take a moment to appreciate what snorkeling on Maui with turtles can offer you!
-If you’re craving a friend or two, glance around, and you may very well find yourself in the quiet company of our incredible Green Hawaiian Sea Turtles.
-These old souls appreciate the harmonious balance that life in the ocean offers, and can most definitely extend their peaceful demeanor to you just by being in their presence.
+Take a moment to appreciate all that snorkeling on Maui with turtles can offer you!
+If you’re looking to make a friend or two, glance around and you may very well find yourself in the quiet company of our incredible Hawaiian Green Sea Turtles.
+These gentle souls appreciate the harmonious balance that life in the ocean offers, and most definitely extend their peaceful demeanor to you just by being in their presence.
 Watch their playful antics and laissez faire movements, and you’ll soon find your peaceful rhythm.

-The Garden of Eden isn’t just one of Maui’s most peaceful spots, it’s also one of the most in-the-know sights to see on the Road to Hana.
+The Garden of Eden isn’t just one of Maui’s most peaceful spots; it’s also one of the most in-the-know sights to see on the Road to Hana.
 Part of the first Jurassic Park movie was filmed at the Garden of Eden in Maui.
-This is one of the most incredible outdoor botanical gardens in Maui, all should make sure to stop here while en route to East Maui.
+This is one of the most incredible outdoor botanical gardens in Maui and visitors should make sure to stop here while en route to East Maui.

 As you drive up towards Upcountry Maui and Mt.
-Haleakala, you may wonder if you’re still on the Island of Maui… The road curves its way around ancient Eucalyptus trees and rolling hills speckled with goats and horses munching its grassy fare.
+Haleakala, you may start to wonder if you’re even still on the Island of Maui.
+The road curves its way around ancient Eucalyptus trees and rolling hills speckled with goats and horses munching its grassy fare.
 The topography changes entirely as you travel higher in elevation, and suddenly you’ll see some of the most spectacular island views on Maui.

 Maui’s Temple of Peace is located in the gorgeous Haiku area of Maui’s North Shore.
-It’s a place where a beautifully tiled temple meets you, and then you’re taken to a place of tranquil energy.
-Their eco-friendly cleansing spa offers colonoscopy services, an infrared sauna, herbal steam room, a cold plunging pool and more.
+It’s a place where a beautifully tiled temple greets you, and then you’re taken to a place of tranquil energy.
+Their eco-friendly cleansing spa offers an infrared sauna, herbal steam room, a cold plunging pool, colon hydrotherapy services and more.

-The sunrise at the 10,023 foot high Mt.
-Haleakala Crater meets many bleary-eyed travelers and residents that are willing to wake up as early as 3 am to make it in time to see a magical Maui sunrise.
+The magical Maui sunrise at the 10,023 foot high Mt.
+Haleakala Crater greets many bleary-eyed travelers and residents who are willing to wake up as early as 3 am to make the trek to experience it.
 If you’re craving a breathtaking view without all that company, consider strolling up before sunset instead.
-Pack a picnic dinner, some libations, and cheers to a stunning display of color and sunbeams as they descend into the clouds.
-Maui is No Ka Oi (the best!) for good reason!
+Pack a picnic dinner and some libations, and cheers to a stunning display of color and sunbeams as they descend into the clouds.
+Maui is No Ka Oi (the best) for good reason!

-With 8 acres of beautifully maintained landscaped grounds, you’ll surely find pockets of peace all over Maui’s Kula Botanical Gardens.
-Waterfalls and koi ponds add charm and tranquility to your visit as you sit in the simple contemplation of Maui beauty.
-If you want more info, attach yourself to one of their guided tours and get the insider’s scoop on the local botanicals we cherish.
+With 8 acres of beautifully landscaped and impeccably maintained grounds, you’ll surely find pockets of peace all over Maui’s Kula Botanical Gardens.
+Waterfalls and koi ponds add charm and tranquility to your visit as you sit in simple contemplation and appreciation of Maui’s beauty.
+If you would like more information, attach yourself to one of their guided tours and get the insider’s scoop on the local botanicals we cherish.
 The Kula Botanical Gardens in Upcountry Maui is not to be missed!

 As the Buddhist prayer flags gently float in the breeze, you can feel the energy of this alluring temple draw you in as soon as you arrive at the Maui Dharma Center.
 Spend some time alone or join the local monks for a morning or evening prayer (which are all chanted in Tibetan).
 If you’d like a keepsake, walk over to their gift shop which showcases blessed mala beads and Tibetan singing bowls.